 - On Target Errors – errors with the stuff you’re trying to teach them.

-- Off Target Errors – high frequency errors (not stuff you’re trying to teach, but things they should know and it’s happening waaaay too often to overlook).
+- Off Target Errors (high frequency)– high frequency errors (not stuff you’re trying to teach, but things they should know and it’s happening waaaay too often to overlook).

 When to Correct